dragon-dune/dragon-dune/README.md

 Special Rules:
 --------------

-1. Territory 0• is the Imperial palace and is neutral territory.
+1. Territory 0• is the Imperial Palace and is neutral territory.
     Players will never battle in territory 0•.
-2. A player controls a city if they alone have unit there.
+2. A player controls a city if they alone have at least one unit there.
 3. Players in control of 3★ or 5★ have access to griffins and receive a travel bonus.
 They may move through four territories in the movement round (instead of 2).